Cinematic Charm in Central – Ultimate Travel Plan Ready-made

 Wing Lee Street

 Wing Lee Street was almost torn down by local authorities until the making of 歲月神偷 Echoes of the Rainbow, a nostalgic film set in the 1960s and celebrates the resilience of the common folk.
 Since then, nine 1950s post-war residential buildings were preserved and renovated.
 Sadly, none of the original tenants stayed in these flats, and the buildings were handed over to nonprofits for community use.
 Still, this terrace is a popular spot for reminiscing old Hong Kong.
+The nearby Shing Wong Street also boasts a handful of curious shops and cafes.

 Bridges Street